 A while back I had the pleasure of spending a day with Delfina and Donato Olivera, a married strawberry farmer couple from Santa Maria.
 Not only did I have the pleasure of learning about them and their family, I also learned how to make Oaxocan Mole from Delfina who made this wonderful dish for us after a long day in the field.
 Be sure to check out the link to the recipe below after getting a glimpse into this wonderful couple.

 “If I can get up, then I can continue.” – Donato Olivera

-In the mid 90s Donato and Delfina were a young married couple picking strawberries to support themselves and their families.
+In the mid 90s Donato and Delfina were a young married couple working at strawberry pickers to support themselves and their families.
 They were hard workers, determined to make ends meet and raise a happy and healthy family.

 With 13 years of experience growing strawberries – and just about the same amount of time picking – Donato and Delfina have evolved into farmers who care deeply for the land, their community, and the 130 people who work for them.
 Donato says the most rewarding part of his job is the bond they share with the workers.
 “We don’t treat our team like they are employees – we treat them like they are family.”
 Delfina has learned different Mixtec dialects to communicate with their employees so they feel included and respected.
 They both agree there is further reward in working outside and growing a crop that the world enjoys.